Overview

 Keynote

-We will open the workshop with a keynote by Jie Qi, cofounder of Chibitronics.
+We will open the workshop with a keynote.
 The goal of this talk will be to inspire the attendees for further research and showcase a success story of open innovationg community.

 Papers